MMV-Lab/mmv_h4cells_helper/README.md

 ## Usage

+An example data file (`data\raw\sample.tif`) in the `data` directory can be used to run the scripts and understand the workflow.
 To execute the scripts, follow these steps:

 1. **Change to the directory containing the scripts**:
     Make sure to adjust the path to the directory where you have cloned this repository.